 What is the enhanced due diligence (EDD) process?

 The enhanced due diligence process normally starts with a know your customer (KYC) review.
 KYC is the process of verifying the identity of a customer, or a potential business partner.
 This includes:

 - Gathering information on the company’s ownership structure – including knowing the ultimate beneficial owner (UBO), management, and business activities.
 This information is then used to evaluate the company’s risk profile and determine if any potential issues that need to be addressed.

 - Background checks on the company’s management and key employees – this includes verifying their qualifications, experience, and professional background.
 This information is used to evaluate the company’s management team and ensure they have the necessary skills and experience to operate the business effectively.

 - A review of the company’s financials – analyze the company’s financial statements and assess its liquidity, solvency, and overall financial health.
 Then evaluate whether the company can meet its financial obligations and detect if there are any potential financial risks.

 - Conducting on-site inspections or audits of the company’s operations – assess the company’s compliance with relevant laws and regulations, as well as evaluate its business practices and procedures.
 This data is utilized to identify potential compliance issues and ensure that the company is operating safely and efficiently.

-In the maritime industry, enhanced due diligence is critical for managing compliance risk with international sanctions screenings and anti-money laundering laws.
+In the maritime industry, EDD is critical for managing compliance risk with international sanctions screenings and anti-money laundering laws.
 Maritime companies are required to comply with a range of laws and regulations, including: